Design Workshop: Alternative Construction

 Description of Workshop

-It is not always necessary to use materials such as bricks, steel, concrete and glass, which have a high embodied energy.
-This inspiring program of lectures, design workshops and hands-on experiments will lead to a better understanding of sustainable architecture and alternative construction techniques.
+It is not always necessary to use materials such as brick, steel, concrete and glass, which have a high gray energy.
+This inspiring program of lectures, design workshops and hands-on experiments will lead to a better understanding of sustainable architecture and alternative building techniques.

-The participants are asked to study typical wooden, earthen and stone settlements, preferably in their own region.
-They will research what has been done in the past and what can be done today, in terms of architectural features, climatic design, structural safety and so on.
+Participants will be asked to investigate typical wood, earthen and stone settlements, preferably in their own region.
+They will research what has been done in the past and what can be done today in terms of architectural features, climatic design, structural safety, and so on.

-With this newly gained knowledge of materials and techniques, the students are asked to design a small project of their choice, such as their own house, a café, a shop or gallery.
-The project will be situated in the urban context of where they live themselves.
+Using their newly acquired knowledge of materials and techniques, students will be asked to design a small project of their choice, such as their own house, café, store, or gallery.
+The project will be set in the urban context of their own living environment.

-We highly recommend to include a field trip and encourage the students to research the local architecture and traditional building techniques.
-This information will be used in their designs afterwards.
+We strongly recommend scheduling a field trip and encouraging students to research local architecture and traditional building techniques.
+They’ll later incorporate this information into their designs.

 Aims and Outcomes

-The aim of this workshop is to create awareness and enthusiasm about alternative construction techniques and sustainable design.
-It will open up the minds of the students and encourage them to use unconventional materials and solutions.
+The goal of this workshop is to create awareness and enthusiasm for alternative building techniques and sustainable design.
+It will open students’ minds and encourage them to use unconventional materials and solutions.

-By studying traditional and local architecture, the participants will be reconnected with their past.
-They will discover that some solutions of our ancestors were not so bad after all… which may lead to a revival of certain materials and techniques in their future work.
+By engaging with traditional and local architecture, participants will reconnect with their past.
+They’ll will discover that some of our ancestors’ solutions weren’t so bad… which may lead them to revisit certain materials and techniques in their future work.

-Although the design assignments mainly focus on the situation in developing countries and disaster prone areas, all solutions are applicable for contemporary and high-end architecture as well.
+Although the design assignments focus mainly on the situation in developing countries and disaster-prone areas, all solutions are also applicable to contemporary and high-end architecture.

 Proposed Lectures and Timetable (example, field trip included)